 What’s more important to farmers - fairness or maximising production?

 Whether any requirement is seen as fair or not has a significant impact on motivation.
 For example, people are more likely to work harder when they believe their pay and work conditions are fair.
 If a requirement is seen as unfair, it can increase feelings of anger and reduce performance.
 Ensuring sustainability targets and limits align with farmer’s views of what is fair is critical to encouraging behaviour change and motivating sustainability improvements.
 Discovering what people think is fair is not easy.
-Firstly, moral or ethical views are highly personal.
-Secondly, people often have reasons to provide biased responses when directly asked about what is fair for them.
+First, moral or ethical views are highly personal.
+Second, people often have reasons to provide biased responses when directly asked about what is fair for them.
 For example, a judge wouldn’t base their judgement on what the accused thinks is fair.
 Instead, justice needs to be impartial, i.e. ‘justice is blind’.

 I conducted a fairness experiment with 89 New Zealand farmers from across the country.
-The farmers were horticulturalists, primarily from the grape, kiwifruit, stone fruit, and pip fruit industries.
+The farmers were horticulturalists, primarily from the wine, kiwifruit, stone fruit, and pip fruit industries.
 I presented the farmers with fictional farming scenarios in which they were required to allocate water and energy targets between different farms in a way they thought were fair.
-They were provided information for the fictional farms on the farms' financial position, their environmental constraints (i.e. rainfall), and the effort they had put into improving their sustainability in the past.
+They were provided information for the fictional farms on the farms' financial position, their environmental constraints (e.g. rainfall), and the effort they had put into improving their sustainability in the past.
 More information on the method can be found here.

 Overall, the farmers did not prioritise maximising production when setting sustainability targets.
 In most cases, the farmers preferred targets that resulted in a production decrease at both an industry and an individual level in order to spread the burdens more fairly among farmers.
 Some of the key insights are:

 If a farm is struggling financially, it should receive a lower target – i.e. it needs more support.